Obscure far-right candidate Georgescu takes shock lead in Romanian presidential election first round

 Georgescu is best known for his pro-Russian and far-right views, close to those of the Iron Guard, the Romanian militant counter-revolutionary fascist movement and political party founded in 1927 by Corneliu Zelea Codreanu.

-He served as a United Nation expert for more than a decade appointed after a brief career within the Romanian governments after the fall of the communism, as an environment specialist.
-Georgescu was repeatedly mentioned over the past decade by the Social Democrats and later by nationalist AUR as a potential prime minister.
-But nationalist AUR distanced itself from Georgescu due to the radical and open pro-Russian views, not shared by AUR George Simion despite repeated allegations in this regard.
+He served as a United Nations expert for more than a decade appointed after a brief career within the Romanian governments after the fall of communism, as an environment specialist.
+Georgescu was repeatedly mentioned over the past decade by the Social Democrats and later by the nationalist Alliance for the Union of Romanians (AUR) as a potential prime minister.
+But AUR distanced itself from Georgescu due to his radical and open pro-Russian views, not shared by AUR leader George Simion despite repeated allegations in this regard.

 The 62-year-old politician’s unexpected success is also believed to be down to his activity on TikTok and other social networks, where he promotes radical rhetoric against the national and global establishment, as well as expounding on mystic and Orthodox Christian themes.